sqlxpert/aws-tag-sched-ops/readme.md

  * You can create snapshots of single volumes, but not images covering all of an EC2 instance's volumes.
 Also missing is an option to reboot first.
  * [The same IAM role](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/snapshot-lifecycle.html#dlm-permissions) confers authority to create _and_ delete snapshots, and [anyone who can update a lifecycle policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazondatalifecyclemanager.html#amazondatalifecyclemanager-UpdateLifecyclePolicy) can reduce the retention period to delete snapshots.
 These are significant risks, especially in light of the data loss prevention provisions in the European Union General Data Protection Regulation.

-By all means, set up Data Lifecycle Manager if you have no automation in place, but consider this project for more flexibility!
+By all means, set up Data Lifecycle Manager if you have no automation in place, but consider TagSchedOps for more flexibility!

 ## Quick Start